-House Bill No. 1592 aims to address organized retail crime by defining its elements and establishing penalties for offenders.
-The bill introduces a new section in the Oklahoma Statutes that outlines specific circumstances under which theft, retail theft, or larceny can be classified as organized retail crime, such as the involvement of multiple individuals, the use of tools for theft, or the intent to resell stolen property.
-Penalties for violations are tiered based on the value of the stolen property, with imprisonment terms ranging from one year to eight years, depending on the severity of the offense.
+House Bill No. 1592 aims to address organized retail crime by defining its elements and establishing penalties for such offenses.
+The bill introduces a new section that outlines specific circumstances under which theft, retail theft, or larceny can be classified as organized retail crime, including actions taken by multiple individuals, the use of tools for theft, and attempts to evade capture.
+Penalties for violations are tiered based on the value of the stolen property, with imprisonment terms ranging from one year to eight years, depending on the severity of the crime.
 Additionally, the bill amends existing laws related to patterns of criminal offenses, robbery, and larceny, expanding the scope of these offenses and modifying the definitions and penalties associated with them.

 Furthermore, the bill recreates the Oklahoma Organized Retail Crime Task Force, extending its existence until June 1, 2026, and allowing the Office of the Attorney General to staff the task force and employ officers dedicated to combating organized retail crime.
-The task force will consist of various appointed members from law enforcement, retail associations, and other relevant organizations, and will be responsible for providing insights and recommendations to the legislature regarding organized retail crime.
-The bill also mandates the task force to submit a report by December 31, 2025, detailing the impact of organized retail theft and suggesting legislative measures to enhance prevention and security.
+The task force will consist of various appointed members and is tasked with providing insights and recommendations to the legislature regarding organized retail crime and its impact on the state.
+The bill also mandates the task force to submit a report by December 31, 2025, detailing findings and legislative recommendations.
 The act is set to take effect on November 1, 2025.

 House Committee Substitute: 21-1731